ben-champion/ben-champion/README.md

-- 👋  Hi, I’m @ben-champion
+- Hi, I’m @ben-champion 👋
-- 🌱  I’m currently building Fygo, the automatic, social rewards platform for students.
+- I’m currently building Fygo, the automatic, social rewards platform for students 🌱

 <!---
 ben-champion/ben-champion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.